dgallego58/demo-effective-jpa/README.md

 first, make sure you have Docker then pull Jaeger's all-in-one docker image

-to make this easy in the folder `/scripts` there is a .sh to make you execute
+to make this easy in the folder `/scripts` there is a `.sh` to make you execute the jaeger all previously configured

 you can use shell to run it